Book a Meeting Room

 The Library provides the use of its meeting room as a service to non-profit community based groups/organizations under conditions established by the Board of Trustees.
 Library sponsored meetings or programs will have priority over all others.

 The following conditions apply to meeting room use:

 - All requests for meeting room use must be made by a resident of the Village of Glen Carbon age 18 or older who hold a current library card in good standing, meaning there are no overdue materials or unpaid fines.

 - A deposit of $50.00 is required 24 hours in advance of the meeting, to a hold a room.
 At the end of the meeting, the group is responsible for returning the room to the clean, orderly condition existing before the meeting began or the deposit will be retained by the Library.

-- The capacity of the meeting rooms (Children’s Program Room – 65, Community Meeting Room – 50), may not be exceeded.
+- The capacity of the meeting rooms (Children’s Program Room – 65, Community Meeting Room – 50 people with 1-3 tables OR 20 people with up to 9 tables, Conference Room – 15), may not be exceeded.

 - Reservations are accepted on a first-come, first-served basis and must be submitted on the approved form at least 72 hours in advance of event.
 Reservations will not be taken for more than three (3) months in advance of the event.

 - The individual who makes the request to reserve the meeting room shall be liable for any breakage, damage or theft of any Library property caused by members or guests of the group/organization.
 Accordingly, this individual must be in attendance at the meeting, as he/she is the responsible party.

 - Children must be supervised in a ratio appropriate to age group and activity.